 1. Fill in an application form and send it to Kiwa (application form is located on the right side);

-3. After mutual signing of the quotation, the agreement is definitive and the initial audit can start;
+3. After mutual signing of the quotation, the agreement is definitive.

-4. After positive results of the initial audit, the certificate will be issued;
+5. After positive results of the initial audit, the certificate will be issued;

-5. The certificate is valid indefinitely;
+6. The certificate is valid indefinitely;

 Testing, often carried out in our own laboratories, demonstrates that the product meets the certification requirements for functional and hygienic aspects, such as durability, dimensions, composition of materials, etc.;